catppuccin/cli/README.md

 - Clone the repository and switch to the dev branch.
 - Make all the changes to dev branch.
 To build the executable run `go build github.com/catppuccin/cli/cmd/ctp`.

-## Note
-- You need to make sure that you set the environmental variable `$ORG_OVERRIDE` to `catppuccin-rfc` or the tool will search for `.catppuccin.yaml` in the `catppuccin` organisation which currently doesn't host the yaml files.
-This is a temporary measure to test the tool during its development.

 ## TODO
 - [ ] Hooks
 - [ ] Command hooks
 - [ ] Web hooks: To handle `xdg-open`, `open` or equivalent command on Windows.
-- [ ] Rework remove function from scratch: Need to find a way to save the flavour user installs.
+- [x] Rework remove function from scratch: Need to find a way to save the flavour user installs.
 - [ ] Better error handling overall
-- [ ] Use `gofmt` from now on.
+- [x] Use `gofmt` from now on.
 - [ ] Rewrite the wiki for catppuccin/cli to make first contributions easier.
 - [x] Refactoring:
   - [x] Move `cmd` to `internal`